bonsai-rx/machinelearning-examples/examples/Torch/NeuralNetsTrainedOnline/README.md

 ### Dataset

 The dataset used in this example can be obtained by going to [this url](https://github.com/zalandoresearch/fashion-mnist?tab=readme-ov-file#get-the-data).
 This example uses both the training and testing datasets, so download all 4 of the urls.
-The files need to be converted into images and text files and placed into the `datasets/fashion-mnist` folder.
-You can convert the compressed files into the correct formats using [this tool](https://github.com/ncguilbeault/fashion-mnist-dataset-export).
+The workflow expects the datasets to be placed into the `datasets/fashion-mnist` folder.
+The path should be `datasets/fashion-mnist/*.gz`.

 ### Workflow